-21% (2018: 32%) of loans and advances to customers mature within 3 months and hence, the carrying amounts of these financial assets approximate their fair values.
-36% (2018: 23%) mature after more than three months and within five years.
-The other 43% (2018: 45%) mature after more than five years.
-A large portion of these instruments are cash secured by deposits from customers held by the Bank.
+41% (2019: 21%) of loans and advances to customers mature within 3 months and hence, the carrying amounts of these financial assets approximate their fair values.
+57% (2019: 36%) mature after more than three months and within five years.
+The other 2% (2019: 43%) mature after more than five years.
+Around 32% of these instruments are cash secured by deposits from customers held by the Bank.
 There were no significant changes in the market interest rates during the term of these advances.
-The fair values of these instruments therefore approximate their respective carrying amount.
+Fair values in relation to loans and advances to customers, which also includes customer accounts repayable on demand are deemed to be fairly close to carrying amounts principally in view of the fact that the majority of the exposures are reprice at its discretion within a period of short notice of up to a maximum of 12 months.